El Gran Combo de Puerto Rico: The new millennium

 In August 2011, El Gran Combo rewrote the lyrics to their own hit "No Hago Más Ná", or "I Don't Do Anything Else" that sang in satire about the day of a lazy person to a more positive "Echar Pa'lante" or "Moving Forward" which sang about the virtues of going to work.
 They also released a video with a positive introductory message which showed clips of working people in similarities with them playing instruments.

 The group is still going strong and working continuously.
 Some music historians have dubbed them La Universidad de la Salsa (The University of Salsa), which is also the title of their hit 1983 album.

 Recent changes have occurred within the last several years.
 On August 9, 2013, Founder musician Eddie "La Bala" Perez died due to health complications.
 On December 12, 2014, Charlie Aponte, one of the vocalists of El Gran Combo for 41 years, retired for personal reasons and launched his own orchestra.
 His last performance was in Cali, Colombia on December 30, 2014.
 On January 24, 2015 Anthony Garcia became the new vocalist, as Aponte's replacement.
 Later in the year, El Gran Combo received the Latin Grammy Lifetime Achievement Award.
 Two years later, they were presented with the ASCAP Latin Heritage Award.
 In early 2019, Luis "Papo" Rosario, the main choreographer and third vocalist since 1980, retired.
 Joselito Hernández was added as Rosario's replacement.

+The band's song Un verano en Nueva York was sampled in NUEVAYoL, the opening song of Bad Bunny's 2025 album Debí TiRAR MáS FOToS.